DianaStrahilova/Healthy-Foodie-Blog-PP4/README.md

 ![](./static/readme-images/responsive.png)

 Healthy Foodie blog is a space for healthy food lovers to explore, create, share and enjoy meals.
-Only registered users can add recipes and add comments.
+Only registered users can add recipes and comments.

 - Live Website [Healthy Foodie](https://healthy-foodie-eea32bb0021f.herokuapp.com/)